Bladder Cancer

 • Patient must not have a known genetic UGT1A1 deficiency (Gilbert’s syndrome).
 Patients with variant type UGT1A1*28 allele may have increased levels of SN-38 metabolite (due to reduced SN-38 metabolism and clearance) and are at higher risk for severe adverse events when compared to wild-type. * NOTE: If a patient’s UGT1A1 status is unknown, they are eligible to enroll (the study does not require this test as part of screening)

-• Human immunodeficiency virus (HIV)-infected patients on effective anti-retroviral therapy with undetectable viral load within 6 months of randomization are eligible for this trial
+• Human immunodeficiency virus (HIV)-infected patients on effective anti-retroviral therapy with undetectable viral load within 6 months of randomization are eligible

 • For patients with evidence of chronic hepatitis B virus (HBV) infection, the HBV viral load must be undetectable on suppressive therapy, if indicated

-• Patients with a history of hepatitis C virus (HCV) infection must have been treated and considered cured.
+• Patients with history of hepatitis C virus (HCV) infection must have been treated and considered cured.
 For patients with HCV infection who are currently on treatment, they are eligible if they have an undetectable HCV viral load

 • Patients with treated brain metastases are eligible if follow-up brain imaging after central nervous system (CNS)-directed therapy shows no evidence of progression and are not using steroids > 10 mg of prednisone (or equivalent) daily for brain metastases for at least 7 days prior to randomization